-Portuguese and a second language (electively English or German or French) play equal roles in school communication – in the classroom and in all parts of day-to-day school life.
-As a result, children learn to express themselves naturally and confidently in two languages.
+Portuguese and English (or electively German or French in ESB Rio de Janeiro) play equal roles in school communication – in the classroom and in all parts of day-to-day school life.
+As a result, children learn to express themselves naturally and confidently in both languages.

-Language is acquired through the immersion method, which invites children to fully delve into the language.
-Within the scope of the immersion method, students use the second language to engage with the world in a playful and completely natural way.
-They are immersed in an environment where only the foreign language is used.
+Language is acquired through the immersion method, which invites children to dive headfirst into the new language.
+Students use the second language to engage with the world in a playful and completely natural way.
+They are immersed in an environment where only the new language is used.
 As a result, they learn unconsciously, lose their initial inhibitions – and the foreign language becomes second nature.
 Children begin by developing a passive understanding of the language, achieved through the use of pictures, gestures and symbols, for example.
 Then, they gradually begin to actively use the second language.
 In other words, the foreign language is acquired in a similar way to the mother tongue – with the child’s linguistic development and knowledge of the world progressing hand in hand.

-Scientific studies and our experience at SIS show the following results:
+Scientific studies and our experience at SIS have shown:

-- Several years of instruction using the immersion method results in near-native fluency in the second language.
+- Instruction using the immersion method over a number of years results in near-native fluency in the second language.

 - The best results are achieved through extensive early immersion prior to the start of formal schooling.

 - Development of the mother tongue is not adversely affected.